 Disorders that affect bone formation in children (such as achondroplasia): These disorders affect all newly developing bone, particularly the long bones in the arms and legs.
 The long bones may be abnormally short and malformed, causing dwarfism Osteochondrodysplasias Osteochondrodysplasias are a group of rare hereditary disorders of connective tissue, bone, or cartilage that cause the skeleton to develop abnormally.
 In osteochondrodysplasias, the growth... read more .
 These disorders sometimes also cause the opening in the occipital bone to narrow or the occipital bone to fuse with the first spinal bone (atlas assimilation), putting pressure on the brain stem or spinal cord.

 Down syndrome Down Syndrome (Trisomy 21) Down syndrome is a chromosome disorder caused by an extra chromosome 21 that results in intellectual disability and physical abnormalities.
 Down syndrome is caused by an extra chromosome 21... read more , mucopolysaccharidosis Mucopolysaccharidoses Mucopolysaccharidoses are a type of lysosomal storage disorder in which complex sugar molecules are not broken down normally and accumulate in harmful amounts in body tissues.
 The result is... read more (a rare hereditary disorder that impairs the body's processing of carbohydrates), or osteogenesis imperfecta Osteogenesis Imperfecta Osteogenesis imperfecta is a hereditary disorder that disrupts the proper formation of bones and makes bones abnormally fragile.
-Typical symptoms include weak bones that break easily.
-The diagnosis... read more (a rare hereditary disorder that results in fragile bones): These disorders cause various symptoms, which may include misalignment of the first two spinal bones.
+This disorder is caused by mutations in certain genes.
+Typical... read more (a rare hereditary disorder that results in fragile bones): These disorders cause various symptoms, which may include misalignment of the first two spinal bones.

 Craniocervical junction disorders may occur later in life.
 They can result from injuries or certain disorders.